needle-mirror/com.unity.ui.builder/Documentation~/FeatureList.md

 1. If asset is saved on disk, a button to open the `.uxml` asset in the default IDE will appear in the top-right corner of the pane header.
 1. Special symbols in attribute values, like `\t \n & < > ' "`, are escaped properly when generating the UXML.

-### USS
+### USS Preview

-1. Displays the contents of the currently *active* StyleSheet.
-Contents are updated if the *active* StyleSheet changes.
+1. Displays the contents of the currently selected StyleSheet (or the StyleSheet of the last selected USS selector).
 1. Updates on all StyleSheet/Selector changes.
 1. Dimension (Length) styles have the unit added to the USS (`px` or `%`).
 1. Pane header displays the name of the `.uss` asset being previewed.
 1. If asset is saved on disk, a button to open the `.uss` asset in the default IDE will appear in the top-right corner of the pane header.

 ## Inspector

+1. If multiple items are selected, the inspector should just show a message saying multi-selection editing is not supported and otherwise be blank.

 ### StyleSheet Inspector